DevinoSolutions/upup/README.md

 }
 ```

-### 4 - Render the UpupUploader component and pass the configs and the adapter you want to use:
+### 4 - Render the UpupUploader component and pass the configs and the adapter you want to use

 ```javascript
 return (